 How do experts feel about Time in Range as a measurement of diabetes health?

-A December 2020 article in the Diabetes Journal stated that the A1c does have its limitations but it still is a relevant and valuable tool in assessing overall blood glucose control and the risk of complications.
+A December 2020 article in the Diabetes Journal stated that the A1c does have its limitations.
+It still is a relevant and valuable tool in assessing overall blood glucose control and the risk of complications, however.
 When A1c is used “in combination with continuous glucose monitoring (CGM), a more accurate depiction of both acute and chronic glycemic control can be ascertained.”

-Time in Range shows glucose control over a period of hours or days while A1c looks at averages over 8-12 weeks.
+Time in Range shows glucose control over a period of hours or days.
+A1c, on the other hand, looks at averages over 8-12 weeks.
 Time in Range is not yet a fully recognized standard of measurement in diabetes care, but its value cannot be discounted.

 Early studies already suggest that TIR can be a good predictor of long-term diabetes complications.
 The extent of the correlation between Time in Range and A1c is not yet fully apparent.
 A retrospective analysis of 18 articles found that for approximately every 10% change in time in range, there was an .8% change in A1c but more data is still required to confirm this.